-Exchange Network Partners often create new data exchanges.
-Best practices for creating a new exchange, ensuring that it meets stakeholder needs, complies with relevant technology and data standards, and can be used by other Partners follow:
+When Exchange Network Partners set out to create a new data exchange, they should follow these best practices to ensure that it meets stakeholder needs, complies with relevant technology and data standards, and can be used by other Partners.

 1. Determine if a Data Exchange Already Exists

 Data exchanges help meet business needs that involve sharing information.
 Needs can include mandatory reporting of data, voluntarily sharing monitoring data, and many others.
 Before proceeding, determine if an existing Data Exchange will meet the need.
 If so, review Join an Existing Exchange.

 Some Partners use their own funding for building data exchanges; others apply for funding through the Exchange Network Grant Program.
 For more information, review Apply for a Network Grant and visit EPA’s Exchange Network Grant Program.

 Exchanges are typically designed by an Integrated Project Team (IPT) that helps develop ideas, scope the exchange, and develop exchange-related products.
 There are no strict rules for forming an IPT, but it helps to have a range of perspectives and expertise in both program and technical areas.
 A model IPT might include:

 - Business area experts from two or more organizations, each with a programmatic interest in the data,

 - Technical experts familiar with the data systems of each of the pilot data exchange partners, and

 - Technical experts familiar with XML schema design and Exchange Network technologies and standards.